bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- overcast clouds
+- mist
-- 78% humidity
+- 81% humidity
-- 6 mph wind
+- 7 mph wind
 - 0.04 inches of precipitation in the past 24 hours

 ## Temperature History